 \section{The case of simply connected domains}

-In this section, we will demonstrate that the plane elasticity problem, as shown in \eqref{eq:elasticityproblem}, considered in a simply connected domain, can be understood as an equivalent Neumann problem for the inhomogeneous Cauchy-Riemann equations within the same domain as viewed in $\CC$.
+In this section, we demonstrate that the plane elasticity problem, as shown in \eqref{eq:elasticityproblem}, in a simply connected domain can be understood as an equivalent Neumann problem for the inhomogeneous Cauchy-Riemann equations within the same domain, viewed in $\CC$.
 First, we need to recall the following result.